Von Miller: 2019

 In week 4 against the Jacksonville Jaguars, Miller sacked Gardner Minshew twice in the 26–24 loss.
 Miller's second sack of the game was the 100th sack of his career.

 He was also selected to the 2020 Pro Bowl as a starting outside linebacker, which was his eighth career and sixth consecutive Pro Bowl.
 He was ranked 26th by his fellow players on the NFL Top 100 Players of 2020.
 He was named to the Pro Football Hall of Fame All-Decade Team for the 2010s.

 2020

 During practice on September 8, 2020, Miller suffered what was called a "freak injury near the ankle", and season-ending surgery was feared to be required.
 An MRI the next day revealed that the injury was a dislocated peroneal tendon, and Miller was subsequently placed on injured reserve.

 2021

 In March 2021, the Broncos exercised the 2021 year option in Miller's contract.
-His contract, which entered its final year, guarantees $7 million of his base salary of $17.5 million in 2021.
+His contract, which entered its final year, guaranteed $7 million of his base salary of $17.5 million in 2021.

 Miller recorded 4 1/2 sacks and 17 tackles in six games.
 Miller earned AFC Defensive Player of the Month for September.
 He sprained his ankle against the Cleveland Browns on October 21, 2021, which ended up being his final game as a Bronco.